≡ Menu

 Why Single People May Need Life Insurance

-Despite not having any current dependents, there are still a lot of reasons why a single person might want to consider purchasing a life insurance policy on him or herself.
-Among those reasons my include outstanding debts, such as mortgages, car loans, or student loans, which could become the responsibility of their family members upon their unexpected passing.
+Despite not having any current dependents, there are still many reasons why a single person might want to consider purchasing a life insurance policy for him or herself.
+Among those reasons may include outstanding debts, such as mortgages, car loans, or student loans, which could become the responsibility of their family members upon their unexpected passing.

 Additionally, funeral expenses can be costly and can burden loved ones.
 If an individual has a significant estate, their beneficiaries may also have to pay estate taxes.
 Life insurance can help alleviate these financial concerns and provide security for loved ones.

-Most of the best life insurance companies offer additional living benefits, in some instances at no additional costs to you.
-There are a variety of different living benefits (i.e. You can use while alive) available.
+Most of the best life insurance companies offer additional living benefits, sometimes at no extra cost.
+Various living benefits (i.e., you can use them while alive) are available.

 Disability income rider.

-A disability income rider is an add-on available on life insurance policies that would allow the policyholder to receive a monthly payment if they were to be permanently disabled.
+A disability income rider is an add-on on life insurance policies, allowing the policyholder to receive a monthly payment if permanently disabled.

 Terminal Illness Rider